The San Gabriels: A Historical Guide to America's 110th National Monument | KCET

 The San Gabriels: A Historical Guide to America's 110th National Monument

 Update: On May 5, 2017, the U.S. Department of the Interior released a list of national monuments to be initially "reviewed" by the Secretary of the Interior for possible reduced protections and boundaries.
 The list, a result of an Executive Order issued by President Donald Trump, features 22 national monuments, including the San Gabriel Mountains National Monument.
+On August 27, 2017 the Secretary released a report that recommended the preservation of the San Gabriel Monument, but may reduce its size.
 This guide was originally published on October 10, 2014, following its National Monument designation by President Barack Obama.

 The San Gabriels have breached the national stratosphere.
 President Barack Obama has recognized their historic and recreational significance to Los Angeles County, designating 346,177 acres as a National Monument to preserve this crest of American heritage.
 But few people know the astonishing stories from the past that have led to this moment.
 Generations of civilizations, from indigenous peoples to the inhabitants of the multiple nations that have ruled over California, have chiseled their lives and passions into the San Gabriels.